Degrees Offered

 Course Requirements and Advisory Committee

 The number of required courses is not prescribed by the Graduate School.
 Students should consult individual programs for specific requirements.
-Courses required by programs cannot be taken as Pass/Fail.
+Courses required by programs cannot be taken as Pass/Fail unless they are offered only on that basis.
 The advisory committee is appointed by the program director and consists of the student’s advisor and a minimum of two other members of the graduate faculty.

 Foreign Language or Special Skills Requirement